What are the Biggest Challenges of Supply Chain Capacity Planning?

 Well, not quite yet.

 To properly handle, review and act upon the data you gather, you first need to consolidate it all together so as to allow you to compare the numbers, find gaps and ultimately give yourself a fuller picture.
-This is a bit of a time-consuming task but it really is the starting point no matter how you approach it.
+This is a time-consuming task but it really is the starting point no matter how you approach it.

 Verifying and Analyzing Data